hofin34/modulog/agents/space-logger/README.md

 # space-logger

-TODO some description...
+This agent logs free and available space in folder specified by "folderToMonitor".

 ## Config structure

-"id": string, something like "memory-logger"
+"id": string, something like "space-logger"

-"logInterval": int, how often take log
+"logInterval": int, how often take log (in seconds)

-"notBiggerThan": int, logs error if is value bigger than this

-"logInterval":
+"folderToMonitor": string, which folder will be monitored like "/path/to/folder"